vandaipham/iot-influx-loudml/README.md

 Why we use InlfuxDB?
 InfluxDB is one of the best database to save timeseries data.
 Influx provides more services such as chronograf, kapacitor, telegraf.
 Moreover, we can explore data via brower and do some basic functions.

+# What can we do?
+1. Save sensor data from DHT sensor (temperature vs humidity) to the InfluxDB.
+2. Data explore on the browser.
+3. Create predection models.
+4. Data prediction.

 # IoT Device Development:
 1. An IoT Device: WiFi module - NodeMCU, DHT22 or 11 (Temperature and Humidity Sensor).
 2. Arduino IDE or VS code with arduino extension.
 See [esp8266/Arduino: ESP8266 core for Arduino (github.com)](https://github.com/esp8266/Arduino) to add ESP core to Arduino IDE.